ahnyerkeester/coolaroo-iq-boost/README.md

 [https://www.youtube.com/watch?v=r9pXts8KhtA](https://www.youtube.com/watch?v=r9pXts8KhtA)

 What you need is the serial number of the remote.
 You'll need to translate the hexidecimal code it records into binary.
 Once you do, the first three bytes (24 ones and zeros) represents the serial number.
-We'll build the rest of the code in the apps.
+We'll build the rest of the code are standard and in the accessory.

 ## Connect the 433MHz Transmitter

 Depending on the transmitter you bought, you may have to do some soldering.
 If the transmitter already has pins installed, simple female-to-female jumpers will work.

-Connect the V+ to Pin 2, GND to pin 6 and Data to pin 12.
+Connect the V<sub>CC</sub> to Pin 2, GND to pin 6 and DATA to pin 12.
 With the ethernet port down and the SD Card at the top, the top portion of the GPIO port should look like this:

 •  V<sub>CC</sub><br>